Limit shapes for the asymmetric five vertex model: Limit shapes

 Here $C(\overline u)$ is determined by the property that $x$ is real:

 \begin{lemma} Up to an additive constant, the integration constant $C(\overline u)$ is given by the following analytic function of $\overline u$:

 \end{lemma}

-\begin{proof} To see this, take the imaginary part of the quantity in square brackets in (\ref{xgendef}); the term outside the brackets is real.
-The first integral in (\ref{xgendef}) and the first integral in $C(\overline u)$ add together to give a real quantity.
+\begin{proof} To see this, take the imaginary part of the quantity in square brackets in (\ref{xgendef}); the term outside the brackets is real by Lemma \ref{rARAreal}.
+The first integral in the second line of (\ref{xgendef}) and the first integral in $C(\overline u)$ add together to give a real quantity.
 The second integrals add to give

 Finally note that

 so that